bbeckley-hub/staphscope-typing-tool/README.md

 **Q: Which version should I use – CLI or Web?**
 A: Use the **Web version** for convenience, small batches (≤10 files), and graphical interface.
 Use the **CLI version** for large batches (100+ genomes), pipeline integration, or when working with sensitive data locally.

+**Q: What is agr typing and why should I care?**
+A: The accessory gene regulator (agr) system controls virulence gene expression.
+Different agr types are associated with different epidemiological and clinical profiles.
+Agr dysfunction is linked to persistent infections.

+**Q: How do I use the new sample‑centric report?**
+A: After running StaphScope, open `Staphscope_final_report/STAPHSCOPE_ULTIMATE_SAMPLE_CENTRIC_REPORTS/staphscope_ultimate_report.html`.
+Each sample is shown as an interactive box with all its genes – perfect for detailed isolate investigation.

-**Q: Why does v1.2.3 no longer require `--writable-tmpfs` in Singularity?**
+**Q: Why does v1.3.0 no longer require `--writable-tmpfs` in Singularity?**
 A: All modules now write temporary files to `/tmp` (not to the installation directory).
 Containers mount `/tmp` as writable by default, so no special flags are needed.

-**Q: How do I use the new grouping feature?**
+**Q: How do I use the new grouping feature with agr?**
 A: In the Ultimate Reporter, open any gene‑centric tab (AMR, Virulence, BACMET, Plasmids, Mutations).
-Above the table you’ll see buttons like “MLST”, “spa”, “SCCmec”.
-Click one – the genome list reorganises instantly.
-Click “Reset” to return to the flat list.
+Above the table you’ll see buttons including “agr”, “ST‑agr”, “spa‑agr”, and “Four‑way”.
+Click one – the genome list reorganises instantly by that typing scheme.

 ---